s-larbi/laravel-on-fargate/README.md

-# Steps to setup a Fargate cluster and Bitbucket Pipelines to continuously deploy Laravel on AWS
+# Deploy Laravel on AWS using Fargate and Bitbucket Pipelines

 ## 1. Create an IAM User for Terraform in the AWS console
 ...with Programmatic Access only and with the following permissions: